 Community Outreach and Events Coordinator

 Jennah moved to Oregon to attend University of Oregon and studied Public Policy and Community Health.
-As someone who is passionate about people, food, and the planet, she’s worked various roles in the natural food industry, outdoor recreation, agriculture, small business start-up, non-profit development, and sustainability.
+As someone who is passionate about people, food, and the planet, she’s worked in the food supply chain, outdoor recreation, agriculture, local business start-up, non-profit development, and sustainability.
 She love to be outdoors on a different adventure every day- surfing, trail running, or fly fishing.

 Senior Educator, Avery House Nature Center